ConferenceDemos/icassp23/README.md

 In the evaluation of the audio quality, the baseline model achieved a relatively low score.
 This is because the cascade model accumulates the errors of both models during the generation process, bringing apparent defects to the generated audio, such as noise, electrotonality, or mechanicalness.

-For the similarity of the timbre, as shown in Table \ref{tab:sim}, the proposed model achieve higher scores both in the subjective and objective evaluation, which means the result of proposed model have a timbre closer to the ground truth than the baseline model.
+For the similarity of the timbre, the proposed model achieve higher scores both in the subjective and objective evaluation, which means the result of proposed model have a timbre closer to the ground truth than the baseline model.

 We did not compare the generation speed because, empirically, the inference efficiency of a single model is usually much higher than that of a cascade model.